Janet Malcolm, provocative author-journalist, dies at 86 - WTMJ

 “I don’t believe it,” Masson said at the time.
 “This is the adult version of ‘The dog ate my homework.’
 Except in this case, the dog is regurgitating the notes after 12 years.”

-Malcolm’s honors included a PEN award for biography in 2008 for “Two Lives: Gertrude and Alice” and a nomination in 2014 from the National Book Critics Circle for “Forty-One False Starts.”
-In 1999, the Modern Library ranked “The Journalist and the Murderer” No. 97 on its list of the 100 best nonfiction releases of the 20th century.

-Her other books, most of them edited by her second husband, Gardner Botsford, included “The Silent Woman: Sylvia Plath and Ted Hughes” and “Psychoanalysis: The Impossible Profession.”
-Malcolm, ironically, was the daughter of a psychiatrist (her mother was a lawyer), and would liken journalists and analysts as experts on “the small, unregarded motions of life.”

 She was born Jana Wienerová in 1934 and emigrated with her family to the U.S. five years later, after the Nazis annexed Czechoslovakia.
-Her parents changed the family name to Winn.
+Her parents settled in New York City, changed their last name to Winn and said little about their Jewish background, even sending Malcolm and her sister Marie to a Lutheran Sunday school.

+“Finally, one day, after one of us proudly brought home an anti-Semitic slur learned from a classmate, they decided it was time to tell us that we were Jewish,” Malcolm wrote in “Six Glimpses of the Past,” a photo essay published in The New Yorker in 2018.
+“It was a bit late.
+We had internalized the anti-Semitism in the culture and were shocked and mortified to learn that we were not on the “good” side of the equation.
+Many years later, I came to acknowledge and treasure my Jewishness.
+But during childhood and adolescence I hated and resented and hid it.

-At the University of Michigan, she met her first husband, Donald Malcolm, later a writer for The New Republic and The New Yorker.
-After marrying in 1959, Janet Malcolm moved east and published occasional film criticism in The New Republic and a poem in The New Yorker, but otherwise dedicated several years to raising her daughter, Anne Olivia.
+She remembered herself as a bookish child, drawn early to such 19th century authors as Jane Austen and Charles Dickens.
+But her dreams of writing fiction ended at the University of Michigan, when she received a “C” in a creative writing course.
+Acknowledging she was better at observing than inventing, she wrote for the school newspaper The Michigan Daily.
+Around the same time, she also met her first husband, later a writer for The New Republic and The New Yorker.
+They married in 1959, and moved east.
+Janet Malcolm published occasional film criticism in The New Republic and a poem in The New Yorker, but otherwise dedicated several years to raising her daughter.

 “When I first started doing long fact pieces, as they were called at The New Yorker, I modeled my ‘I’ on the stock, civilized, and humane figure that was The New Yorker ‘I,’ but as I went along, I began to tinker with her and make changes in her personality,” she told the Paris Review in 2011.